AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2024-10-03 UPDATE :

+I have uploaded a new version of JetsonSky : V50_17RC

+I recommend you to also upload and read the V50_17RC documentation (pdf) because you will hace to set the kind of keyboard you use in the main program.

 **** 2024-09-24 UPDATE :

 I have uploaded the crater detection model in AI_models directory.
 In JetsonSky software line 149, be sure you have this code :